s9tpepper/centcom/notes.md

 [ ] Add GitHub Action(s) for producing binaries and release [ ] Screenshots for the README
 [x] Update the application name
+[ ] Do a pass through the keybindings, make sure they make sense

 ### Post-Release
 [ ] Need a cool logo